Bizarre silk: Development

 The modern name "bizarre silk" reflects the bold colors and lavish use of textured gold and silver threads as well as the distinctive elongated asymmetrical patterns of silk fabrics woven in France, Italy and Britain from about 1695 to 1720.
 Woven silk designs of the 1670s had featured patterns of decorated stripes, but in the 1680s and 1690s these were replaced by the earliest "proto-bizarre" patterns, which featured exotic elements based on artifacts imported from the East Indies, China and India "indiscriminately combined with the current European taste for bulbous Baroque scrolls."
 At their most extreme, from 1700 to 1705, bizarre silks feature "some of the most extraordinary shapes to be introduced into silk design" before the development of Art Nouveau in the early 20th century.
 Characteristics of these designs include diagonal emphasis with stretched and distorted botanical motifs.

 The development of bizarre designs among the English silk weavers of Spitalfields can be dated quite closely based on surviving textiles and documents.
 Around 1707 and 1708, bizarre designs combined distorted florals with architectural elements such as arches, canopies, pergolas, and diagonal fences.
-From 1709–10, the scale of the patterns was reduced and elements of chinoiserie and japonaiserie appeared.
+From 1709 to 1710, the scale of the patterns was reduced and elements of chinoiserie and japonaiserie appeared.
 After 1710, the bizarre shapes are deemphasized in favor of "increasingly profuse semi-naturalistic flowers".
 The bizarre period ended with the new fashion for lace-patterned textiles and naturalistic florals in the 1720s.